Health System School of Nursing reserves the right to change

 by the course instructor.

-including clinical conferences.
+Students are expected to attend all scheduled classes.
 If a student is absent from class,

 the student will be held responsible for all work missed due